postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

   **Send:** When any connection fires an event to this port, the block will invoke the specified request.

-  **Environment:** Lets you select which Postman Enviornment to use with your request.
+  **Environment:** Lets you select which Postman Environment to use with your request.

   **Body Type:** The schema that you data uses (for example JSON or XML).
 Auto will try to auto-detect which schema is being used.